FilecoinFoundationWeb/filecoin-foundation/src/content/events/fil-bangkok-2024.md

           start: 2024-11-11T16:01:00.000Z
           end: 2024-11-11T16:08:00.000Z
           location: "Samyan Mitrtown: Main Hall"
+          description: Meet a data onboarding solution making it easier than ever for enterprises and other data-intensive industries to harness the potential of their data.
+Akave is an L2 and spin-off from Protocol Labs that enables DePIN and decentralized AI networks with a hot storage layer to leverage onchain data lakes on Filecoin –– bringing the power of big data analysis to the world’s largest decentralized storage network.
         - title: "L2 Spotlight: Data Storage Doesn’t Have to be Spicy"
           speakers:
             - name: Alexander Kinstler